stevenlriv/php-skit/README.md

 ## Missing

-- Users Infrastructure (classes/user.php)
+- Users Infrastructure (classes/users.php)

 ## Future Integrations

 - Referal system for users
 - PHP REST API for json connections to backend like from react native
+- 8 failed login 24 hour reset
 - Users Web3
         - allow to login with those wallets linked to account
         - allow to link wallets to the user account
-- Validate if there is an NFT in your wallet
-- 8 failed login 24 hour reset
 - Stripe
 - Coinbase Commerce